mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/2-extending-a-basic-site.md

 	</div>

 Here we use the page control //Children//.
 As the name suggests, this control allows you to iterate over the children of a page, which in this case is our news articles.
-The //$Link// variable will give the address of the article which we can use to create a link, and the //FirstParagraph// function of the [HTMLText](http://api.silverstripe.org/current/sapphire/model/HTMLText.html) field gives us a nice summary of the article.
+The //$Link// variable will give the address of the article which we can use to create a link, and the //FirstParagraph// function of the `[api:HTMLText]` field gives us a nice summary of the article.

 {{tutorial:articleholder.png}}